BigGreen-IT/ALZ-StartSmall/README.md

 Resource Tagging

-If you need assistance in purchasing this solution or have questions please contact azmsupport@biggreenit.com
+If you need assistance in purchasing this solution or have questions, please contact azmsupport@biggreenit.com

 ## Azure Pricing